MonaElahi/surfs_up/README.md

 ### Key differences in weather between June and December.

 June is obviouly considered as the hotter month compared to december.
-It is required to see if temperatures have major difference then activity will be more in summers than in winters.
+It is required to see if temperatures have major difference which will result in more activity summers rather than in winter time.

 From above data statistics following key differences have been derived.

-- Number of count (June 1700) (December 1517) are sufficent enough in order to do analyzation with accuracy.
+- Number of count (June 1700 , December 1517) are sufficent enough in order to do analyzation with accuracy.
+However there are 183 less records in december, which is more reliable than for the month of June.

-- There has not been seen any remarkable difference between the data for June and December.
--
-- Mean (June 74.94 and December 71) for both the month dont have a much of difference
+- Mean for months is (June 74.94 , December 71) have a difference of 3.9. which would not make a great difference.

-- Maximum temperatures (June 85, December 83) are preferable for both surfing and ice cream.
+- Minimum temperatures (June 64, December 56) for the months have 8 degrees difference. which is obviously cooler for winters.

 # Summary